freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

     translate/add-spanish-basic-html
     ```

-4. Edit pages and work on code in your favorite text editor
+4. Edit pages and work on code in your favorite text editor.

-5. Once you are happy with the changes you should optionally run freeCodeCamp locally to preview the changes
+5. Once you are happy with the changes you should optionally run freeCodeCamp locally to preview the changes.

 6. Make sure you fix any errors and check the formatting of your changes.
-We have style guides in the [docs](/docs/) section for the Guide articles and Coding challenges
+We have style guides in the [docs](/docs/) section for the Guide articles and Coding challenges.

-7. Check and confirm the files you are updating
+7. Check and confirm the files you are updating:

     ```sh
     git status